 Goodwill represents the excess of the acquisition cost over the estimated fair value of tangible assets and other identifiable intangible assets acquired less liabilities assumed.
 Topic No. 350 requires a comparison, at least annually, of the carrying value of the assets and liabilities associated with a reporting unit, including goodwill, with the fair value of the reporting unit.
 The Company determines fair value through multiple widely accepted valuation techniques.
 These techniques use a variety of assumptions including projected market conditions, discount rates and future cash flows.
 If the carrying value of the assets and liabilities exceeds the fair value of the reporting unit, the Company would calculate the implied fair value of its reporting unit goodwill as compared with the carrying value of its reporting unit goodwill to determine the appropriate impairment charge.
-In May 2016, the Company's annual assessment date, the Company performed a quantitative analysis and determined that the fair value of the Company's reporting unit was greater than its respective carrying value.
-There were no impairment charges related to goodwill during Fiscal 2016, Fiscal 2015 or Fiscal 2014.
+On the first business day of the second quarter, the Company's annual assessment date, the Company performed a quantitative analysis and determined that the fair value of the Company's reporting unit was greater than its carrying value.
+There were no impairment charges related to goodwill during Fiscal 2017, Fiscal 2016 or Fiscal 2015.